prakadw-dev/crowdfunding_frontend/README.md

 Please include the following in your readme doc:

-- [ ] A link to the deployed project.
+- [ ] A link to the deployed project - https://app.netlify.com/projects/shecodesreactjs/overview
 - [ ] A screenshot of the homepage
 - [ ] A screenshot of the fundraiser creation page
 - [ ] A screenshot of the fundraiser creation form